BruceEckel/OnJava8-Tools/README.md

    `e all`.
 After that you should be able to successfully run `gradlew run` on the result.

-## To Automatically Insert Generated Output Back Into Source Files
+## To Automatically Insert Generated Output Back Into Source Files & Book

 1. After extraction (`e all`), run `gradlew run`.
 This generates the `*.out` files which live in the same directories as the source files.